digi-embedded/dey-examples/awsiot-sample/README.md

 ===================================
 Demo application to connect devices to AWS IoT.

-This application monitors the CPU temperature.
+This application monitors the CPU temperature and load.

-The demo uploads the device Thing Shadow every minute or when the difference between the temperature current value and the last reported is bigger than a configured value.
+The demo uploads the device Thing Shadow every minute or when the difference between the current value of temperature or load and the last reported is bigger than a configured value (1C for temperature and 10% for CPU load).

 The repository has the following directories: